ruiyangge/multiscanner_SBM/README.md

 # Source-based morphometry for multi-centre MRI studies
 ## Project Description

-We demonstrate that our analyais strategy (scanner-specific strategy) outperforms the conventional one for T1-weighted structural MRI Data.
+We demonstrate that our analyais strategy (scanner-specific strategy) outperforms the conventional one for the multi-centre MRI study.

 ![image](resources/flowchart.bmp)